Jonathan43551/Toxin/README.md

 ----
 Step 1:
 Create a copy of the working OSM_NEO code, File > Save As...
+'Toxin' (this will create a new sketch folder).

 Step 2:
-Replace the whole file with the following code: from the first /* down to the bottom }// diov Loop
+Replace the Toxin.ino file with the github version.

 Step 3:
 Upload to each of your chips.